-Wait a short while until the lights stop flashing.
+Wait a short while until the light stops flashing.
 The flashing continues for about one minute.

-From this point on, keep the door closed until installation ends.
+From this point on, keep the machine's door closed until installation ends.
 Failure to do so switches off the power, which may prevent installation from completing correctly.

-Connect the included USB cable.

-The [Found New Hardware Wizard] dialog box appears.
+Connect the included USB cable.The [Found New Hardware Wizard] dialog appears.

-When the window shown in the figure appears, select [No, not this time], then click [Next].
+When the screen shown in the figure appears, select [No, not this time], then click [Next].